FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  <img src="./images/GettingStarted/media/image5-2.png" style="width:20%" />

-In total, there are seven seperate folders which each contain their own unique set of data files named **Customers.csv**, **Invoicescsv**, **InvoiceDetails.csv**, and **Products.csv**.
+In total, there are seven seperate folders which each contain their own unique set of data files.
+Each folder contains four CSV files named **Customers.csv**, **Invoicescsv**, **InvoiceDetails.csv** and **Products.csv**.
-All seven folders contain data files with a common table schema.
-These data files are used to build lakehouse table schemas and sementic models in the workflows of the **FabricSolutionDeployment** application.
+The set of these four data files in each of the seven folders share a common table schema and are used to build lakehouse table schemas and sementic models in workflows in the **FabricSolutionDeployment** application.
-The only difference between these folders are that the rows of data are different.
+The only difference between the data files in each folder is that the rows of data are different.

-The following screenshot shows an example of the four standard files in the **Customers/Contoso** folder.
+The following screenshot shows an example of the four standard CSV files in the **Customers/Contoso** folder.

  <img src="./images/GettingStarted/media/image5-3.png" style="width:20%" />